Keasbey Memorial Scholarship

 • The Keasbey Scholarship may not be deferred or interrupted.

 • If you are selected for Keasbey, it is the expectation that you will not decline the award for any reason.
-The future participation of Wesleyan students in the Keasbey competition requires that those nominated for the Keasbey award take up the award if selected, so prospective applicants should consider closely whether the program they plan to propose for a Keasbey Scholarship really is their top choice.
+The future participation of Wesleyan students in the Keasbey competition requires that those nominated for the Keasbey award take up the award if selected, so prospective applicants should consider closely whether the degree program they plan to propose for a Keasbey Scholarship really is their top choice.

 Application Components